reshma-avvaru/Microsoft-Teams-Clone/README.md

 From the AMA session I had understood that inorder to develop software to meet the high requirements of present market agile methodology is the best practice.
 Understanding this I have incorporated it into my project
 The [ppt](https://drive.google.com/file/d/1rsDnsGo6Ms44HjQD3P7jJ2HnN-U909iw/view?usp=sharing) contains deatils of my sprints.

+# The Web Application

+I have hosted my Angular application using firebase hosting at https://teams-client-892ac.web.app/ I have hosted my django REST API on heroku